ztyyLV/web-twain-docs/faq/service-backward-compatibility.md

 NOTE:
 * The instructions below also apply to all future versions after version 17.1.1.
 * There is a known issue for versions 17.2 and 17.2.*,  please use version 17.1.1 as a workaround.
+This issue has been fixed since version 17.3.

 ### Compatibility with version 17 minor versions